Mensur Mujdža: Later stage of career

 In August 2016, Mujdža signed with 1.
 FC Kaiserslautern.

 He announced his retirement from football on 14 November 2017.

 International career

-Despite representing Croatia at various youth levels, Mujdža decided to play for Bosnia and Herzegovina at senior level.
+Despite representing Croatia at various youth levels, Mujdža decided to play for Bosnia and Herzegovina at the senior level.

 In July 2010, his request to change sports citizenship from Croatian to Bosnian was approved by FIFA.
 Later that month, he received his first senior call-up, for a friendly game against Qatar, and debuted in that game on 10 August.

-In June 2014, Mujdža was named in Bosnia and Herzegovina's squad for 2014 FIFA World Cup, country's first major competition.
+In June 2014, Mujdža was named in Bosnia and Herzegovina's squad for the 2014 FIFA World Cup, country's first major competition.
 He made his tournament debut in the opening group match against Argentina on 15 June.

 Personal life

 Mujdža's older brother Jasmin was also a professional footballer.